zalando/skipper/docs/reference/scripts.md

 ## StateBag

-The state bag can be used to pass values from one filter to another in the same chain.
-It is shared by all filters in one request.
+The state bag can be used to pass string, number and table values from one filter to another in the same chain.
+It is shared by all filters in one request (lua table values are only available to lua filters).
 ```lua
 function request(ctx, params)
     -- the value of "mykey" will be available to all filters in the chain now: